knotfest79/ShoppingcartJS/README.md

 # ShoppingcartJS
-I created a understand a logic behind JS scripting on Bootstrap cart .
+I created a Shoppoing cart module and try understand a logic behind JS scripting on Bootstrap cart .